-In 2018, the FDA approved a treatment called 177Lu-dotatate (Lutathera) is approved by the FDA for treating advanced pancreas NETs and advanced GI NETs that are easily seen on a PET scan.
+A treatment called 177Lu-dotatate (Lutathera) is approved by the FDA for treating advanced pancreas NETs and advanced GI NETs that are easily seen on a PET scan.
 This form of radiation therapy is called peptide receptor radionuclide therapy (PRRT).
 It is a radioactive drug that works by binding to a cell’s somatostatin receptor, which may be present on certain tumors.
 After binding to the receptor, the drug enters the cell, allowing radiation to damage the tumor cells.
-Common side effects include low levels of white blood cells, high enzyme levels in some organs, high blood sugar levels, low level of potassium, and nausea and vomiting.
-Talk with your doctor about ways these can be avoided or managed.
-The broader term to describe this treatment is peptide receptor radionuclide therapy (PRRT).